Masmiseim36/nxpSDK/boards/evkmimxrt595/vglite_examples/tiled_freertos/readme.txt

 Running the demo
 ================
-When the example runs, you can see a polygon vector graphic with high render quality on blue buffer.
+When the example runs, you can see a polygon vector graphic with high render quality on a black buffer.